1996 Pacific typhoon season: Typhoon Dan

-Dan existed from July 5 to July 11.
+Typhoon Dan, designated as the sixth tropical storm of the 1996 Pacific typhoon season, originated from a disturbance over the open Western Pacific Ocean on July 5, 1996.
+Classified as a tropical depression by the Joint Typhoon Warning Center (JTWC), it tracked west-northwestward under the influence of subtropical steering currents.
+Within 48 hours, the system intensified into a tropical storm and further organized into a typhoon by July 7.

+Dan reached its peak intensity on July 8–9, with 10-minute sustained winds of 120 km/h (75 mph) and a central pressure of 970 hPa 1.
+During this period, the typhoon followed a characteristic parabolic path common to mid-summer Pacific systems.
+It maintained typhoon status for approximately 36 hours while moving northwestward across the Philippine Sea, though its core remained entirely over water, avoiding major landmasses 814.

+By July 10, increasing vertical wind shear and cooler ocean temperatures initiated weakening.
+Dan decelerated to a tropical storm by July 11 near the Ryukyu Islands, Japan.
+The system subsequently turned northeastward, transitioning into an extratropical cyclone by July 12 before dissipating over the open North Pacific.

+Dan caused no documented land impacts or casualties, as its path remained oceanic throughout its lifecycle.

 Typhoon Eve

 A Tropical Upper Tropospheric Trough spawned Tropical Depression 7W on July 10 over the open Western Pacific.
 It tracked generally west-northwestward, strengthening to a tropical storm on the 14th.
 On the 15th Eve became a typhoon, which was followed by a period of explosive deepening to a 100 mph Typhoon, with a pressure drop of 40 mb from early on the 15th to early on the 16th.
 An eyewall replacement cycle weakened Eve to a 95 mph typhoon, but as the outer eyewall contracted, the storm again reached wind speeds of 97 mph before hitting southern Japan on the 18th.
 Rapidly weakening over the mountains, Eve turned eastward over the islands and the last warning was issued on the 20th.
 It restrengthened to a tropical storm east of Japan, and continued northeastward until dissipation on the 27th.
 Eve, despite being a Category 4 at landfall, caused no reported deaths and only 9 injuries.
+However, it destroyed 2,361 homes and damaged another 933 homes.
+Total damage in Japan is estimated at ¥78.8 billion (US$724 million).